 Accelerate Startup and Shutdown with Distributed Write Ahead Log

-In earlier Vector in Hadoop releases the write ahead log file, which holds details of updates in the system, was managed on the VectorH Master Node.
-This memory resident log file consumed a lot of the Master Node memory and became a bottle neck in startup, as the log file needed to be replayed during startup and that process could take several minutes.
+In earlier Vector in Hadoop releases the write ahead log file, which holds details of updates in the system, was managed on the VectorH Leader Node.
+This memory resident log file consumed a lot of the Leader Node memory and became a bottle neck in startup, as the log file needed to be replayed during startup and that process could take several minutes.
 In VectorH 5.0 we have implemented a distributed Write Ahead Log (WAL) file, where each node has a local WAL.
 This alleviates pressure on memory, improves our startup times and as a side-effect it also results in much faster COMMIT processing.

 Speed Up Queries with Distributed Indexes

-In earlier releases, the VectorH Master Node was responsible for maintaining the automatic min-max indexes for all partitions.
+In earlier releases, the VectorH Leader Node was responsible for maintaining the automatic min-max indexes for all partitions.
 As a reminder, the min-max index keeps track of the minimum and maximum value stored within a data block; this internal index allows us to quickly identify which are the blocks that will participate in solving a query and which ones don’t need to be read.
 This index is memory resident and is built on server startup.
-In VectorH 5.0 each node is responsible for maintaining its own portion of the index which alleviates pressure on memory on the master node, improves our startup times by distributing the work and speed-ups DML queries.
+In VectorH 5.0 each node is responsible for maintaining its own portion of the index which alleviates pressure on memory on the leader node, improves our startup times by distributing the work and speed-ups DML queries.

 Simplified Partition Management with Partition Specification